mbocon/EmailJS_tutorial/README.md

 - EmailJS allows you to incorporate an email form on the front-end with no need for a backend or any server side code.
 This can be a great feature for front-end only portfolio sites.
 This prevents you from having to use the default anchor tag with a mailto: in the href.

+- Very easy to use and comes with a lot of built-in functionality.

 ## Step 1) Create an Account